To help get you to the right website, please choose one of the options below

 Stewardship – the responsible allocation, management and oversight of capital to create long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society.
 Typically, shareholder power is used to influence corporate behaviour through direct corporate engagement, filing or co-filing shareholder proposals, and proxy voting guided by comprehensive ESG guidelines.

-Sustainability-themed investing – a ‘sustainability focus’ approach where investments are selected on the basis of a sustainability theme(s) such as climate change mitigation, pollution prevention, sustainability solutions and approaches that relate to one or more of the UN Sustainable Development Goals (SDGs).
+Sustainability-themed investing – an investment approach where investments are selected on the basis of a sustainability theme(s) such as climate change mitigation, pollution prevention, sustainability solutions and approaches that relate to one or more of the UN Sustainable Development Goals (SDGs).

 T